denno020/linkslist/README.md

   * [Bugsnag](https://www.bugsnag.com/) is a great bug tracking library that will notify you via email when an error occurs on your site.
 * [Optional] Update Google Analytis ID in `public/index.html`

+## Development

+To run the application locally

+`yarn serve`

+To use local copies of Firebase cloud functions

+`firebase serve --only functions`

 ## Release history

 * 1.0.0